Sawrz/docker-configs/plex/README.md

 mkdir -p config
 ```

-In addition to that create two folder in the location where your video files will reside:
+Also, create two folders in the location where your video files will reside:

 ``` bash
 mkdir -p media/original media/transcode